shrewdacumen/shortly-app-by-sungwook/README.md

 #  ReadMe for the Code Challenge

-        Written Sep 09, 2021 by Sungwook Kim.
+        Written Sep 12, 2021 by Sungwook Kim.

-## I typed all the followings in chronological order, not considering the integrity of ReadMe file.
+## I typed all the followings in chronological order, not considering fully the integrity of ReadMe file.

 ## The `DEMO` movie file was included:
-  the file name: `shortly demo by sungwook.mov`
+  the file name: `The shortly Demo Video, Sep 12, 2021 by Sungwook.mp4`.
+(I reduced the size.)

+There are two cases of the duplicate error message:

-  I forgot to demonstrate when the user enters the same url again. for example, the user entered "sungw.net"  and then the app got a short code for it. when the user enters again "sungw.net"  and then it won't access the SHRTCODE endpoint but
+  For the 1st example: the user entered "sungw.net"  and then the app got a short code for it. when the user enters again "sungw.net"  even before getting access to the SHRTCODE remote endpoint,
-    give off an error message on the overlay of text field "It is a duplicate".
+    it will give off an error message on the overlay of text field "It is a duplicate".
+    This will save the time of reaching out the remote url and getting back the shortcode that eventually improves the user experience.

+  And for the 2nd example: let's say that the user entered "sungw.net". while he is waiting for the short code from the remote endpoint.
+He entered impatiently again "sungw.net".
+   In this case, the duplicate message should come only after these two tasks are done.
+   Because there are alway a possibility that there can be an error from the remote endpoint.
+  After having processed 2 tasks, the app will return "a duplicate url" in the end only if there are 2 successful short-codes on hand.

 ## My Environment Xcode 13 beta 5 (Not Xcode 12): SwiftUI3 capable.
 I'm using **Swift3**, the latest one which is included only in **Xcode 13 Beta 5**.